dgorin1/mddtoolkit/README.md

 ```
 ### Basic Settings

-**domains_to_model:** Number of Domains to Model: User should specify this as a range.
-E.g. [1,8] means to fit a 1, 2, 3, and 4 domain model.
-[4] specifies that only a 4 domain model is fit.
+**domains_to_model:** This is the number of domains to model.
+Since it is not often clear how many domains to model, we recommend that the user specify a range.
+In this case, the software will return a unique model for each number of domains specified in that range.
+E.g. [1,4] means to fit a 1, 2, 3, and 4 domain model.
+[4] means to fit only a 4-domain model.

-**lnd0aa_bounds:** This sets the range of values the optimizer can search for the lnd0aa value for each domain in units of ln(1/seconds).
+**lnd0aa_bounds:** This sets the range of $\ln(\frac{D_0}{a^2})$ values that the optimizer can search for each domain in units of ln(1/seconds).

 **geometry:** The geometry to be used by all diffusion domains.
 Currently-supported options are "plane sheet" and "spherical"